Published January 05, 2012

 "The work should be completed within a month," it said.

-The U.S.-led NATO coalition is in the process of handing over responsibility for security to the Afghan police and army.
+The U.S.-led NATO coalition is gradually handing over responsibility for security to the Afghan police and army.
 The process is due to be completed in 2014, when most foreign troops are scheduled to be withdrawn from Afghanistan.

 Among the conditions that Karzai has set is an end to night raids by international troops and complete Afghan control over detainees.